zeropingheroes/lanager/readme.md

 1. [Download and install Composer](http://getcomposer.org/download/)
 2. From a terminal in the directory you wish to install LANager, run `composer create-project zeropingheroes/lanager`
 3. Configure your web server to use `lanager/public/` as the root web directory
-4. Browse to your web server's address and follow the installation page instructions
+4. In the `lanager/` directory, run `php artisan lanager:install` from the terminal
 5. Schedule the artisan command `steam:import-user-states` to run at 1 minute intervals
 	* On Windows
 		1. Add a task for `SteamImportUserStates.bat` in [Task Scheduler](http://support.microsoft.com/kb/226795)